15-Minute Vegetable Yakisoba

 Ingredients for yakisoba noodles.

-• Yakisoba noodles are prepared by steaming fresh ramen noodles and coating them with oil to facilitate loosening during stir-frying.
-They are available at Asian markets or Japanese grocery stores, often in the freezer section.
-If not available, you can substitute udon noodles, spaghetti, or Chinese-style noodles.
+• Yakisoba noodles: These are ramen noodles that are pre-steamed and lightly coated with oil to keep them loose.
+You can find them in Asian markets or Japanese grocery stores, often in the freezer or refrigerated section.
+If you can’t find them, udon noodles, spaghetti, or Chinese-style noodles work as substitutes.

-• Vegetables: I included onion, moyashi (bean sprouts), and napa cabbage in this recipe.
-The ‘Vegetable Variations’ section has more options.
+• Vegetables: I used onion, moyashi (bean sprouts), and napa cabbage for this recipe.
+They cook quickly and pair well with the sauce.
+You can also check the “Vegetable Variations” section for more ideas!

 • Sesame Oil: Sesame oil provides a delightful aroma to the noodles.
-You can also use olive oil or vegetable oil as alternatives.
+Olive oil or vegetable oil also works as an alternative.

 For Vegans: